 WE ARE a group of 500+ amazing women of all ages and backgrounds in Wilmington and the surrounding areas.
-What defines us is our love and dedication to MOVE through a variety of athletic adventures and MOTIVATE each other to try new things all while giving back and making a difference in our local community together.
+What defines us is our love and dedication to MOVE through a variety of athletic adventures and MOTIVATE each other to try new things all while GIVING back and making a difference in our local community together.
 We are volunteers, tennis players, walkers, triathletes, runners, paddlers, yogis, cheerleaders, bikers, swimmers, boot-campers, pilates lovers, surfers and more!
 Together with over 40 of our very generous corporate sponsorships, we have been able to provide over $85,000 and countless volunteer hours to 9 New Hanover local charities to date.

 President and Founder

 “Life is like riding a bike.
 To keep your balance, you must keep moving.” – Albert Einstein

 VP & Treasurer

 “You must be the change you wish to see in the world.” - Ghandi

 Charitable Liaison & Secretary